Bedrock-OSS/bedrock-wiki/docs/guide/addons.md

 ### Communication between packs

-In most cases, you will have both a RP and a BP together.
+In most cases, you will have both an RP and a BP.
 These packs can communicate with each other, in the sense that assets defined in one can be accessed in the other.
 For example, when creating a custom entity, you need two files:

 -   An RP entity definition, which describes how your entity will _look_
 -   A BP entity definition, which describes how your entity will _act_